The Procurement & Investment Readiness Fund

-- The organization derives a substantial portion of its income through the sale of goods and services.
+- The organization derives a substantial portion of its income through the sale of goods and/or services.

 - The organization intends to create a social or environmental impact through its business activities.
 The impact is intentional and not merely a by-product of business operations.

 - The organization measures and reports on its social, cultural and/or environmental impact.